0xedward/dom-visualizer/README.md

 # EQKL

 EQKL is a DOM visualizer designed for developers interested in seeing how their HTML renders onto the DOM Tree.
-Given any HTML, our DOM visualizer live updates the hierarchical relationship between different HTML tags along with their HTML type as specified by HTML Spec's [documentation] (https://html.spec.whatwg.org/).
+Given any HTML, our DOM visualizer live updates the hierarchical relationship between different HTML tags along with their HTML type as specified by HTML Spec's [documentation](https://html.spec.whatwg.org/).

 [Demo](https://0xedward.github.io/EQKL/)